SysKitTeam/docs-point/reporting/inventory-reports.md

 ## Microsoft Teams and Groups Report

-The Microsoft Teams & Groups report provides **insight into the properties and metadata relating to the Miscrosoft Teams & Groups in your environment** such as the number or members, oweners and guests in a specific Team or Group.
+The Microsoft Teams & Groups report provides **insight into the properties and metadata relating to the Microsoft Teams & Groups in your environment** such as the number of members, owners, and guests in a specific Team or Group.

 ### Generate Report